codefellows-seattle-javascript-401d23/37-40-full-stack-application/README.md

 Users can log in and sign up.
 On signup, passwords, usernames, and e-mails are validated.
 On either, user will be redirected to their dashboard.

+When logged in, users can generate a crawl by entering the longitude, latitude, budget, and desired number of stops.
+From here, users have the choice to give the crawl a name and save it  to their profile.

 ## Architecture
 - Coding style: AirBnb
 - Testing suite: jest